 As a reminder, not only has British Airways extended status for some, but the program has also lowered Tier Points requirements by 25% for those with Tier Point collection year end dates through June 2022 (this was previously announced).
 This is useful whether you’re looking to earn status from scratch, requalify for your status in the future, or achieve a higher elite tier.

 The reduced Tier Point thresholds are as follows:

 - Bronze status requires 225 Tier Points or 18 eligible flights

 - Silver status requires 450 Tier Points or 37 eligible flights

 Note that the requirement to complete a certain number of British Airways or Iberia flights (two for Bronze members, and four for Silver and Gold members) remains in place for those taking advantage of the reduced status requirements.

-Will you benefit from British Airways’ status extensions and/or reduced elite thresholds?
+Will you benefit from British Airways Executive Club’s status extensions?